 A unique synergy between the arts, design, high tech and science has materialized in Québec.
 What’s more, businesses have forged solid partnerships with the province’s colleges and universities, fostering an outpouring of creative energy in the workplace and at school.

-As the birthplace of such 3D animation pioneers as Softimage and Discreet Logic, Québec is home to world-famous game publishers and highly innovative production studios.
+As the birthplace of such 3D animation pioneers as Softimage and Autodesk , Québec is home to world-famous game publishers and highly innovative production studios.
 Eidos , Electronic Arts , Ubisoft and Warner are a few of the inventive companies operating here.

 An innovative spirit is a great asset in science!
-AngioChem , GSK Biologicals , Merck , Pfizer , Norda Stelo and many other leaders in pharmaceuticals and contractual research have invested in Québec.
-Industrial partnerships, clinical testing, local investment funds and the scientific expertise of its research facilities are some of the advantages attracting international pharmaceutical companies to Québec.
+AngioChem , GSK Biologicals , Merck , Pfizer , Norda Stelo and a number of other leaders in pharmaceuticals and contractual research are choosing to invest in Québec.
+Industrial partnerships, clinical testing, local investment funds and the scientific expertise of its research facilities are some of the advantages that make Québec so attractive to international pharmaceutical companies.

-Montréal was named best city in the world for students, ahead of Paris and London, according to the 2017 Best Student Cities index prepared by the British firm QS.
-What makes a city appealing for students?
-Along with reputed universities, it has to boast quality of life, employment prospects, a vibrant student community and affordability.
-QS looked at these key factors and a series of indicators to assess 100 cities and 50 countries for its 2017 index.
+Montréal took 4th place among the world’s top 10 cities for students, according to the 2018 Best Student Cities index prepared by the British firm QS.
+What defines the best student cities?
+Along with outstanding and reputed universities, other factors include living standards, employment prospects, student life and affordability.
+In its 2018 rankings, QS looked at these key factors and a series of indicators to compare 100 cities in 50 countries.

 By investing heavily in education at the elementary, secondary and postsecondary levels, Québec has developed an outstanding education system and achieved one of the highest enrollment and graduation rates in OECD countries.